 Regardless of where you stay, try and book as soon as possible.
 Since Kauai is so much more rural compared to some of the other Hawaiian islands, there is limited availability of hotels, vacation homes, and resorts.

-Search for prices and availability for Kauai accommodation here on Booking.com (they guarantee the best prices for any type of property, have no booking fees, and there are tons of options where prepayment is not required).
+Search for prices and availability for Kauai accommodation here on Booking.com.
+(I love booking with them because they guarantee the best prices for any type of property, have no booking fees, and there are tons of options where prepayment is NOT required).

 THE PERFECT 7-DAY KAUAI ITINERARY